 Asus has already launched various smartphones in the Indian market focussing on the budget as well as the premium segment.
-All of their Zenfone devices savored moderate success largely due to laid-back pricing and disappointing specifications.
+All of their Zenfone devices savoured moderate success largely due to laid-back pricing and disappointing specifications.

 With Zenfone Max Pro M1, Asus is trying to make a comeback in the budget smartphone market.
 This smartphone doesn’t have any unique feature that will set it apart from other budget devices.
 But, it’s enough to challenge Xiaomi’s offerings and take the “budget” throne.

 Asus Zenfone Max Pro M1 comes in two storage variants – 3GB RAM with 32GB internal storage and 4GB RAM with 64GB onboard storage.
-The device is available exclusively via Flipkart in two different colors – Grey and Black (the one on which we got our hands on).
+The device is available exclusively via Flipkart in two different colours – Grey and Black (the one on which we got our hands on).

 We’ve been using this device for over 2 weeks and now we’re bringing you our full comprehensive review.
 Is Zenfone Max Pro M1 a game changer for the brand?
 Find out here.